Tagata Pasifika

 “I think this country has fallen in love with women’s football,” she enthuses.

-“To see the full stadiums, to hear everyone talking about it, to see young boys and men especially getting into it and loving it because of the sport, because of what they see on the field.”
+“To see the full stadiums, to hear everyone talking about it, to see young boys and men especially getting into it and loving it because of the sport, because of what they see on the field in nz sports news.”

 After, 64 matches involving 32 national teams spread over four weeks of intense competition across two rugby mad host countries, Bareman is over the moon at how successful the tournament has been.